Last revised: 01/08/2025 by jap

 Overview:

-It provides an opportunity for faculty to analyze their own skill level on twenty-seven competencies (curated from key articles, conference materials, higher education organization publications and instructional designer inputs) related to successful online and hybrid/blended instruction at UConn and beyond.
-In addition, it’s an educational tool introducing faculty to the knowledge and skills needed for success.
-UConn faculty working with an eCampus instructional designer will be asked to complete the self-assessment, so the instructional designer can customize his/her support, as they work together on designing and implementing a course.
-Lastly, the aggregated data from the survey will help inform eCampus’ faculty development offerings and support resources.
+Faculty can assess their skill level across 27 competencies, curated from key articles, conference materials, higher education organization publications, and instructional designer inputs, related to successful online and hybrid instruction.
+This educational tool introduces faculty to the knowledge and skills necessary for success.
+Prior to beginning work with an eCampus instructional designer to design and implement a course, faculty complete the self-assessment for customized support.
+Aggregated data from the survey helps inform eCampus’ faculty development offerings and resources.

 - Academic Impressions.
 (2014, February).
 Checklist of Core Competencies for Online and Blended Teaching.
 From “Faculty Development in Blended and Online Learning Conference” – Boston, MA.